-Council will prepare an updated Residential Parking Permit Scheme Policy that:
+Action 5: Council will prepare an updated resident permit scheme that:

 - Continues to provide access to parking permits for residential properties.
-Multi-unit developments (3 units or more) constructed after 1 July 2007 will not be eligible to obtain parking permits. - Introduces a Council Community Centre Parking permit entitlement.
+Multi-unit developments (3 units or more) constructed after 1 July 2007 will not be eligible to obtain parking permits. - Introduce paperless electronic permits to limit potential misuse.